thindil/steamsky/bin/doc/MODDING.md

   current player ship destination on map.
 Optional.
 * Key `StoryIcon`: Hexadecimal number on UTF-8 character used to show current story even location on map.
 Optional.
-* Key `OverloadedIcon`: Hexadecimal number on UTF-8 character used to show warning about overloaded ship.
+* Key `OverloadedIcon`: Path to the SVG image which will be used to show warning about overloaded ship.
 Optional.

 ## Debugging